 VPN Technology

-VPN is the abbreviation of a virtual private network.
-A VPN technology creates a safe and encrypted connection over an unsecured network, such as the internet.
-It extends a private network using a public network such as the internet.
-A virtual private network is using virtual connection known as VPN tunnels instead of using a dedicated Layer 2 connection, such as a leased line.
+VPN is the abbreviation for a virtual private network.
+VPN technology creates a safe and encrypted connection over an unsecured network, such as the Internet.
+It extends a private network using a public network, such as the Internet.
+A virtual private network uses virtual connections known as VPN tunnels instead of a dedicated Layer 2 connection, such as a leased line.

-The virtual connection is routed through the Internet from the private network of the company to the remote site or employee host.
-To get access to controlled resources through a VPN, the user must provide authentication factors, such as security token or user name and password.
-There are two types of VPN:
+The virtual connection is routed through the Internet from the company’s private network to the remote site or employee host.
+To access controlled resources through a VPN, the user must provide authentication factors, such as a security token or user name and password.
+There are two types of VPNs:

 Remote-access VPN

-Remote access VPN enables an individual user to connect to a private network and access its resources and services remotely.
-A corporate employee uses a VPN to connect to their company’s private network and remotely access files and resources on the private network while they are away from their offices.
+Remote access VPN enables a user to connect to a private network and access its resources and services remotely.
+Corporate employees use a VPN to connect to their company’s private network and access files and resources on the private network while they are away from their offices.

 VPN Technology

-Each employ typically has VPN client software installed on their android and laptop.
+Each employee typically has VPN client software installed on their Android and laptop.
 They can also use a web-based client for remote access and remote management.
-The users also use a VPN service to bypass regional restrictions on the Internet and access blocked websites.
-Users aware of Internet security also use VPN services to improve their Internet security and privacy.
+Users also use a VPN service to bypass regional Internet restrictions and access blocked websites.
+Users aware of Internet security also use VPN services to improve their security and privacy.

 Site-to-site VPN

-A Site-to-Site VPN is mostly used by corporate companies in their offices in different geographical locations.
-The site-to-site VPN connects the network of one office location to the network at another office location.
-It is also known as Router-to-Router VPN.
+Corporate companies mostly use a Site-to-Site VPN in their offices in different geographical locations.
+It connects the network of one office location to the network at another office location.
+It is also known as a Router-to-Router VPN.

-The example usage of Site-to-site VPNs can connect a branch office network to a company headquarters network.
+For example, site-to-site VPNs can connect a branch office network to a company headquarters network.
 Each site is equipped with a VPN gateway.
 The gateway may be a router, firewall, or VPN concentrator.
-It is based on Router-to-Router communication, so, one router acts as a VPN Client and another router as a VPN Server.
-The communication between the two routers starts only after authentication is validated between them.
+It is based on Router-to-Router communication, so one router acts as a VPN Client and another router as a VPN Server.
+The communication between the two routers starts only after their authentication is validated.
 There are two types of site-to-site VPNs:

 Intranet-based